p0gram3r/katas/07_SimplePhoneBook/README.md

 Make sure the listing of all names and the ```toString()``` are sorted alphabetically.

-### Excercise 1.2
+### Exercise 1.2

 Extend the *SimplePhoneBook* so that you can add multiple numbers for a single name.
-Retreiving the record for a given name should return a Collection of all numbers.
+Retrieving the record for a given name should return a Collection of all numbers.

 The output format of ```toString()``` changes to:
 ```